 A case was heard at the Petty Sessions in 1850 ‘Two old women named Harding and Griggs, one of whom lives in an alms-house in Butcherly-green, were charged with damaging a hedge on the lands in the occupation of Mr Pryor, farmer.
 It appeared that the defendants obtained permission to pick up sticks in one part of Mr Pryor’s fields, and that they took advantage of the privilege thus accorded them, to extend their avocations to a forbidden spot, where they seriously damaged a hedge.
 The Prosecutor did not wish to press the case.- Fined 2s.
 6d. each including damages and costs.- The old women thanked the Bench for his lenience and promised to ‘never pick up another stick’.

+A Herts Guardian edition of 1857 reported the following.
 ‘On the 30th ult., T. Sworder Esq. held an inquest at the Wheat Sheaf Inn, on view of the body of Ann Walker, a widow, and inmate of Haggar’s almshouses, 79 years of age, who was found dead in her bed, about nine o’clock that morning, by Anne Griggs, inmate of the lower portion of the same alms-house.
 She was last seen at seven o’clock the night before, well as usual.
 Deceased had been allowed 3s.
 6d per week from St John’s, and Mrs Griggs did not want for anything’.

 A less appealing inmate was Kemp.
 Her case was brought up before the Board of Guardians on Saturday Sep 18th 1858.
 ‘Among the applicants for out-relief was an old lame woman named Kemp, of Hertford, who had previously been refused out-relief on the ground that she was a notoriously bad character.
 Mr Crawley said that in consequence of the statement made last week to the effect that the old woman had been several times convicted of theft, he had taken the trouble to go to Mr Longmore’s to ascertain how many times she had been convicted.
 On looking over the minute book, he found that she had not been convicted since June 1857, when she was sentenced to be imprisoned for four days, for stealing some wood to burn belonging to Mr Dethick; and Mr Longmore and his clerk both told him that they did not think she had ever before been in prison for theft.
 [Discussion followed about whether character should affect payment.
 It appears she had been imprisoned a few times, if not for theft].
 The last time she was convicted there was another case against her for breaking George Green’s gate to pieces.
 We saw her at it and hallooed her but she would not stop…..
 She has been in prison several times, and she is a notoriously bad old woman.
 A very few years ago, Mr Haggar gave her an almshouse, and shortly afterwards she stole his turnips; he forgave her then and she was soon caught again, upon which he turned her out of the almshouse’.
 [It was agreed by a majority of 1 to give her temporary out-relief].